Product

 unverified employment history

 What happens if a background check can’t verify employment?
-Business Insider discovered 72% of Americans have lied on their resume, including work experience.
 An employment verification can help confirm that what a candidate puts down on their resume or application is true, including previous job titles and dates of employment.
 If discrepancies appear, this could mean that the candidate was not truthful about their background, or even that they do not have the necessary experience for the role.

 unable to verify education